 "Supporting The Waves means not only supporting one club, it means supporting your entire local community."

 2012/2013 was a tumultuous year for Bundaberg and the surrounding areas with January 26, 2013, marking the beginning of what was to become the worst flood on record for the area, followed by many, many months of cleaning, rebuilding, and resettling homes and emotions for many of the region's people and businesses.
 To this day, some homes and businesses still aren't back to what they once were.

-Banding with the people of its community The Waves Sports Club stood firm in its intention to remain one of the largest contributors of support, donations, and contributions to the local community.
+Banding with the people of its community, The Waves Sports Club stood firm in its plan to remain one of the largest contributors of support, donations, and contributions to the local community.

 2011/2012 Socio-Economic Contributions